KxSystems/docs/docs/wp/fix-messaging.md

 All tests were run using kdb+ version 3.1 (2013.12.27)

-## :fontawesome-solid-user: Author
+## Author

-Damien Barker is a financial engineer who has worked as a consultant for some of the world's largest financial institutions.
+**Damien Barker** is a financial engineer who has worked as a consultant for some of the world's largest financial institutions.
 Based in London, Damien is currently working on trading and analytics application at a US investment bank.